SaraElomary/Accident-Detection-/README.md

 here you can found the datasetSet used and the code implemented with .

 # Presentation
-The dataset named MS is an exampl of dataset that was  collected by us image per image to classify them either they contain an accident no
+The dataset named MS is an example of dataset that was  collected by us image per image to classify them either they contain an accident no
 # the Model
 the model we used is created with deep Learning Cnn , keras , tensorflow , and it's accuracy goes to 92%